rsdoiel/antenna/archives/2025/north_america_2025.25.md

 ---

-## America hit Iran’s nuclear core.
+## America hit Iran’s nuclear facilities.
 Now what?

 date: 2025-06-22, from: The Contrarian